sgoertzen/html2text/README.md

 # html2text
 An html to text converter written in Go.
+This library will strip the html tags from the source and perform clean up on the text.
+This includes things like adding new lines correctly and appending on urls from links.

 [![Build Status](https://travis-ci.org/sgoertzen/html2text.svg)](https://travis-ci.org/sgoertzen/html2text)